cloudflare/lol-html/DEVELOPING.md

 ## Running benchmarks

 ```
-./scripts/bench.sh
+cargo bench
 ```

-To run benchmark for Cool Thing only and skip comparison with other parsers:
+To run only those benchmarks that contain a `{substring}` in their name:

 ```
-./scripts/bench.sh cool_thing
+cargo bench {substring}
 ```

 ## Useful debugging tools